Tutorial: Improve your regulatory compliance

 For each compliance standard in the dashboard, there's a list of the standard's controls.
 For the applicable controls, you can view the details of passing and failing assessments.

 Some controls are grayed out.
 These controls don't have any Security Center assessments associated with them.
-Some may be procedure or process-related, and therefore can't be verified by Security Center.
+Some may be procedure or process-related, and so can't be verified by Security Center.
 Some don't have any automated policies or assessments implemented yet, but will have in the future.
-And some controls may be the platform responsibility as explained in Shared responsibility in the cloud.
+And some controls may be the platform's responsibility as explained in Shared responsibility in the cloud.

 How can I remove a built-in standard, like PCI-DSS, ISO 27001, or SOC2 TSP from the dashboard?

 To customize the regulatory compliance dashboard, and focus only on the standards that are applicable to you, you can remove any of the displayed regulatory standards that aren't relevant to your organization.
 To remove a standard, follow the instructions in Remove a standard from your dashboard.